atreyeem99/ORCA-keywords/README.md

 -  `PATOM` Selects the polarized atoms guess
 -  `HUECKEL` Selects the extended Hückel guess
 -  `DecontractAuxJ` Decontract the AuxJ basis set
+-  `UCFLOAT` Use float storage in the matrix containers without data compression